---logLevel=LOGLEVEL May be set to: OFF (or CRITICAL), ERROR, WARN (or

-WARNING), INFO, or DEBUG.

---logFile FILEPATH Specifies a file path to write the logging output to.

-- --rotatingLogging Turn on rotating logging, which prevents log files from getting too big (set using --maxLogFileSize BYTESIZE). - --maxLogFileSize BYTESIZE Sets the maximum log file size in bytes (--rotatingLogging must be active). - --log-dir DIRPATH For CWL and local file system only.
+- --logLevel=LOGLEVEL May be set to: OFF (or CRITICAL), ERROR, WARN (or WARNING), INFO, or DEBUG. - --logFile FILEPATH Specifies a file path to write the logging output to. - --rotatingLogging Turn on rotating logging, which prevents log files from getting too big (set using --maxLogFileSize BYTESIZE). - --maxLogFileSize BYTESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
+Setting this option to zero will prevent any truncation.
+Setting this option to a negative value will truncate from the beginning.
+Default=62.5KiB Sets the maximum log file size in bytes (--rotatingLogging must be active). - --log-dir DIRPATH For CWL and local file system only.
 Log stdout and stderr (if tool requests stdout/stderr) to the DIRPATH.